AbdulTawabJ/SentimentAnalyzer/README.md

-# Sentiment Analyzer CLI App
+# SentimentAnalyzer - CLI App

-A Sentiment Analysis Application built using Python and TextBlob, developed as part of HackOps 2025 to demonstrate professional DevOps practices including CI/CD, containerization, infrastructure automation, monitoring, and security.
+A Sentiment Analysis Application built using Python and TextBlob, developed as part of HackOps 2025 to demonstrate professional DevOps practices including CI/CD, containerization, infrastructure automation, monitoring, testing, and security.

 ## 📜 Project Description